 When the discussion ended, everyone filed out of the room.
 Everyone except Woody, who sat alone in the front on a fold-open chair.
 Christine and I were several rows behind him and we had also sat through the departure of the other guests.
 We approached him and asked for his autograph.
 He took my convention guide, opened it to page 9, and lifted his felt-tip pen to sign it.

-This is page 9 of the EC Fan Addict Convention fanbook, a one-page bio of Wood.
+This is page 10 of the EC Fan Addict Convention fanbook, a self-portrait by Wood.
 Wally did his Pipsqueak for me in the upper right quarter of the page, above his last name.
 My copy of the book with that cherished sketch is in storage, but one day it won’t be and then I will be able to post it here!